fmbot-discord/docs/docs/commands/artists.md

 * Time period - Time period of your top artists.
 Defaults to weekly.
 * User - Mention another user or use their Discord id.
+* Billboard - Show recent changes in your top list in a billboard style

 Time periods: `weekly`, `monthly`, `quarterly`, `half`, `yearly` or `alltime`. (`w`, `m`, `q`, `h`, `y` or `a`)